B&H # EXWBF277 MFR # EXPOD2-77

 B&H # TIUVP67 MFR # 67UVP

-"Love it...good buy...Simple, does the job...I use that lens as my basic walking around lens, and having a filter on it as a protective measure just makes sense."See more
+"Love it...good buy...Cheap, simple, for protection only....I use that lens as my basic walking around lens, and having a filter on it as a protective measure just makes sense."See more

 B&H # BWCXSP77 MFR # 66-1066111

-"Great !...Good Buy...Nice filter, easy to clean....I use B+W filters on all my lenses, I am a canon user and have all L-series lenses I wouldn't put another filter on the front of my glass other than B+W"See more
+"Great !...Good Buy...Construction is superb, clear and easy to clean....I use B+W filters on all my lenses, I am a canon user and have all L-series lenses I wouldn't put another filter on the front of my glass other than B+W"See more

 B&H # BWUVXSP67 MFR # 66-1066123